☰ Contents

 Please follow these steps for configuration:

-1. Ensure all computers used for simulation have the same version of the MPI environment installed, and the installation paths are identical.
-This document uses MPICH as an example.
-You can download the installer from the MPICH official website.
+1. Ensure that all computers used for simulation have the same version of the MPI environment installed, with identical installation paths.
+This document uses Intel MPI as an example.
+You can download the installer from the Intel MPI.

 • Verify account consistency: Make sure all computers are logged in with the same user account.

-• Install and configure MPICH: Here, mpich2-1.4.1 is used as an example.
+2. Install and configure Intel MPI: Here, Intel MPI 2021.16.1 is used as an example.
 Install it to the same directory on all computers involved in the simulation.

 • Set up Remote resources: On the resources page, select Remote.
-In the Mpi implementation field, select MPICH2.
-In the Mpiexec path field, enter the MPICH installation directory.
+In the Mpi implementation field, select Intel MPI.
+In the Mpiexec path field, enter the Intel MPI installation directory.
 In the MPI hosts field, enter the names or IP addresses of your computers.

 • Resource validation: After configuration, perform a Resource Test.
-If the test passes, multi-machine parallel computing can be used normally.
+If the test passes, you can proceed with multi-machine parallel computing."

 If the test fails, troubleshoot as follows:

-1) Check in Task Manager whether the mpich-related services are enabled.
+1) Check in Task Manager whether the Intel MPI related services are enabled.

-2) Add mpich-related executables to the firewall whitelist.
+2) Add Intel MPI related executables to the firewall whitelist.

 Further Reading